mp3 Demo - Johann Sebastian Bach - Fuge BWV 1000 g für Lautenwerck

 The oval Lautenwerck body resembles the look of a lute as well - photo by Andreas E. Beurmann

 The instrument is now available for your sampler, presented in its original Valotti tuning at 412 Hz (presets at 440 Hz are available as well).
-Furthermore, the library contains an essay in German from Prof. Beurmann, explaining both the historical and musical background of the instrument.
+Furthermore, the library contains an essay in German by Dr. Andreas Beurmann, explaining the background of the instrument.

 The sample library contains nearly 700 single recordings.